 Bachelor of Arts in Latin American Studies

 Take a dynamic, multilayered and flexible approach to learning about the cultures, economies, languages, politics and societies of Latin America with the Bachelor of Arts in Latin American Studies in Temple University’s College of Liberal Arts.
 This 123-credit undergraduate degree utilizes the region as a framework for exploring thematic issues in a number of disciplines.

 Students who complete the Latin American Studies Major will

-- acquire up-to-date knowledge and skills directly related to the Americas from a variety of methodological perspectives;
+- acquire up-to-date knowledge and skills directly related to Latin America from a variety of methodological perspectives;

 - analyze economic development, U.S.-Latin American foreign relations and underdevelopment from comparative and global perspectives;